 We now have a smoothed 0-1 float which we can multiply by our breathing offset or timer to act as a switch or "activation".

+You should be familiar with the way of calculating percentages.
 As the velocity approaches the threshold our value approaches 1.0.
-Once we surpass the threshold the value will keep increasing.
-You're probably familiar with basic division telling us how much our Velocity(dividend) is part of the Threshold(divisor) whole.
+Once we surpass the threshold the value will keep increasing, this is something we want to avoid.

-We clamp the result to the 0-1 range to make sure the values above the threshold are discarded, while preparing it for the next step of inverting value.
+We clamp the result to the 0-1 range to make sure the values above the threshold are discarded.
+We now have an alpha value that is at 0 when standing still and 1 when moving at or above our threshold.
+This is the opposite of what we want.

 You might recognize this from the material editor.
 It is a very common tool when working with masks.
 What the one minus node does is invert any values in the 0-1 range.
 When working 2d masks this inverts all black and white elements of an image.
 In this case it inverts our activation value.